Matty-Memes/KingOfQueens/README.md

-             This is the JavaLamp Studio's Gitlab repositry.
+             This is the JavaLamp Studios' Gitlab repositry.

-Javalamp Studio consists of
+Javalamp Studios consists of
 Matthew Campbell
 Brian Harmon
 Marc Montgomery